Academy Faculty

 Anna Sides

 Anna is from Raleigh, NC and attended The National Academy of Arts in Champagne, Illinois.
 While at the academy she trained under Petrus Bosman, Christine Hennessey and Robert Dicello among many others.
 Anna danced professionally for 14 years with companies throughout the US.
 Some of her favorite principle roles include contemporary pieces such as A Maiden Who Descended from Heaven and Graceland to story ballets such as Coppelia and A Midsummer Night’s Dream.
 After retiring from Ballet West in 2001 Anna moved to Virginia to be closer to home.
 She has been teaching for over 30 years, all levels from children through adults and professionals.
-Anna is thrilled to be teaching in Charlottesville on a regular basis now!

 Shania Thorpe

 Shania was born and raised in Reading, PA but currently resides in VA.
-She officially began her choreography journey at the age of 15 when she created the first ever dance/step team at her highschool.
+She officially began her choreography journey at the age of 15 when she created the first ever dance/step team at her high school.
 Shania has starred as one of the Dynamites in ‘Hairspray’ and Vanessa in ‘In the Heights’ as well as co-choreographing for the musical.
 Shania currently is the Head Dance Coach and Head Cheer Coach at Averett University in Danville, VA.
-She runs workshops at studios all down the east coast, choreographing for competition teams, working as a featured choreographer for Lynchburg Dance Connections, etc. Shania has officially kicked off her own choreography business ‘Shania Lee Choreography’ and works in every area whether that be with studios, for weddings, “girls night out parties”, quinceaneras, etc. She does it all!
+She runs workshops at studios all down the east coast, choreographing for competition teams, working as a featured choreographer for Lynchburg Dance Connections, etc. Shania has officially kicked off her own choreography business ‘Shania Lee Choreography’ and works in every area whether that be with studios, for weddings, “girls night out parties”, quinceañeras, etc. She does it all!
 You will find her in a different state/city everyday dancing!

 Kathryn Tokar Conley